Ron Hutchinson (jockey): Early success

 He did not have his first race ride until December 1944, but displayed a natural talent for riding and soon became a leading apprentice.
-His first winner, on his 12th ride, was Busybody at the now defunct Mentone Racecourse and his first major success came quickly.
+His first winner, on his 12th ride, was a Busybody at the now defunct Mentone Racecourse and his first major success came quickly.
 After only three months, he won the Australian Cup on grey mare Spectre, trained by Cecil Godby.
 The day's race report commented on how Hutchinson "handled Spectre with excellent judgment".
 After the race, Hutchinson asked Goodfellow if he could go home and celebrate with his parents, but the trainer gave him some small change and told him to "go down to the shop and buy the Sporting Globe, go to bed and read about yourself".
 In his first eight months, he rode 12 winners and 26 placed horses from 160 rides.

 Goodfellow was strict with Hutchinson.
 On one occasion, he forgot to bring some gear to the track and was banned from riding at the next meeting.
 He was told to ring the trainers who had already booked him and tell them he wouldn't be riding.
 Goodfellow would also vet the girls he chose to go out with.
 Hutchinson would be an apprentice with him until he was 21.

 That first Australian Cup in 1945 was the first of 60 Cup winners he would ride in Australia.
 After becoming a senior jockey in the 1949–50 season, he won the Coongy Handicap and Moonee Valley Cup on top stayer Hoyle, then a second Australian Cup.
-In 1953, he won another Australian Cup on the three year old Arbroath, who won the VRC St Leger, Cup and Carbine Stakes in the space of eight days.
+In 1953, he won another Australian Cup on the three-year-old Arbroath, who won the VRC St Leger, Cup and Carbine Stakes in the space of eight days.

 Throughout the 1950s, he was one of Australia's leading riders and won the Melbourne jockeys' premiership in 1958–59.
 He had wins in the Newmarket Handicap, Futurity Stakes, Metropolitan Handicap, VRC Oaks and Doomben Cup.
 One of his other key associations was three times Victorian champion trainer Lou Robertson.